VisionEval/VisionEval-Docs/docs/09-estimation.md

 This module identifies parking restrictions and prices affecting households at their residences, workplaces, and other places they are likely to visit in the urban area.

-* This module step uses data sources including User specified
+* Data sources include none
-* This module step uses model types including Proportions
+* Model types include Proportions
-* This module step is estimated using the following methods: Package build
+* Estimation uses the following methods: Package build
-* This module step is documented in inst/module_docs/AssignParkingRestrictions.md
+* Documented in inst/module_docs/AssignParkingRestrictions.md

 The models in this model step are: